CNuge/alfie/README.md

 ```

 For a more detailed demonstration of the alfie package's functionality please [consult the jupyter notebook included with this repository](https://github.com/CNuge/alfie/blob/master/example/custom_alfie_demo.ipynb).
 The notebook covers sequence input/output and kingdom-level classification in more detail, and also provides examples of how to train and deploy a custom, alignment-free classifier with alfie.
-Custom classifiers can be implemented for any taxonomic level or DNA barcode - just bring your own training data!
+Custom classifiers can be implemented for any taxonomic level or DNA barcode - you can bring your own training data or subset a taxonomic group of interest from [the dataset used to train alfie](https://github.com/CNuge/data-alfie).

 ### Acknowledgements

 This program is dedicated to my Dad's dog, Alfie (pictured in the README).
 He is a good boy.